mgeurian/Capstone1/README.md

 3. What data do you plan on using?
 You may have not picked your actual API yet, which is fine, just outline what kind of data you would like it to contain.

-The API chosen for this project is the ‘CoinMarketCap API’.
+The API chosen for this project is the ‘CoinMarketCap API’ (https://coinmarketcap.com/api/).
 Metadata offered such as logos, descriptions, official website URLs, social links, and technical documentation will be included in the